Finding the Best Places to Retire Since 2006!

 Cons: Blacksburg has a high poverty rate but this is due to the large student population.

 Notes: Virginia Tech has a strong Greek system and a reputation as a party school, but many of the parties are in the frats and sororities.
-The entire town is "wired," meaning a wi-fi internet connection can be found anywhere.
+The entire town is wired, meaning a wi-fi internet connection can be found anywhere.
+Home prices have increased 11% since a year ago, and the population has grown 5% during the last decade.

 Recommended as a Retirement Spot?
-For people seeking a progressive college town, yes.
+For people seeking a lively, progressive college town, yes.